DronePayloadTeam3/drone-design-analysis/README.md

 ## 4. Material Cost Optimization

-After completing the thrust-to-weight analysis and FEA, MATLAB calculates the material cost for each design based on the arm geometry and material properties.
+After completing the thrust_to_weight analysis and FEA, MATLAB calculates the material cost for each design based on the arm geometry and material properties.

 The program filters materials that satisfy all project constraints and identifies the lowest-cost engineering solution.